-Shorten Shifter or Replace Shift Knob on VW/Audi
+Shorten Shifter or Replace Shift Knob on a VW/Audi

 Tools for the Job